Why It Works

-Heat vegetable oil to 375°F in a large wok, Dutch oven, or deep fryer.
+Heat vegetable oil to 375°F (191°C) in a large wok, Dutch oven, or deep fryer.
 Adjust flame to maintain temperature.
 Line a large rimmed baking sheet with paper towels.
 Fry 1/3 of tortilla wedges, using a metal spider to agitate them as they cook.
 Cook until bubbling slows to a trickle, chips are pale golden brown, and are very crisp, about 3 minutes.
-Transfer to the baking sheet and immediately season with kosher salt.
+Transfer to baking sheet and immediately season with kosher salt.
 Repeat with remaining batches.

-Heat Salsa Verde and chicken broth (or water, if using) in a large straight-sided sauté over medium heat until simmering.
+Heat salsa verde and chicken broth (or water, if using) in a large straight-sided sauté over medium heat until simmering.
 Add chips and turn to coat.
 Cover and set aside.

 Transfer 2 tablespoons of oil to a large non-stick or cast iron skillet.
 Heat over medium-high heat until shimmering.
-Add four eggs and cook until whites are set but yolks are still runny, about 3 minutes.
+Add 4 eggs and cook until whites are set but yolks are still runny, about 3 minutes.
 Season with salt.
 Transfer to a large plate.